danielsilvalima1996/danielsilvalima1996/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java, Angular 2+ and SQL.
+- 🔭 I’m currently working on Java, Apache Camel, ElasticSearch, Angular 2+ and SQL.
 - 🌱 I’m currently learning SQL Advanced
 - 👯 I’m looking to collaborate on Angular 2+, Angular Material, Springboot, Java 8+ and PO-UI.
 - 🤔 I’m looking for help with Java, TypeScript, JavaScript, Docker and Web Projects.